 - Make certain all project stakeholders understand the level of quality required

 - Ensure the end result will be as expected

 - Rest assured you have one of the best insurance policies on the market for architectural woodwork

 QCP isn’t just another project inspection.
-It’s a guaranteed mark of excellence that brings many benefits to general contractors while exceeding client expectations with high-quality woodwork from expert woodworkers.
+It’s a nationally recognized mark of excellence that brings many benefits to general contractors while exceeding client expectations with high-quality woodwork from expert woodworkers.